nus-comparch/looppoint/README.md

 will start a new set of end-to-end run for `demo-matrix-2` program with `8` cores, using `active` wait policy and `test` inputs

 ## Evaluation and expected results
-To replicate the results shown in this paper, it is necessary to run each of the applications in SPEC CPU2017 benchmark suite.
+To replicate the results shown in the LoopPoint paper, it is necessary to run each of the applications in SPEC CPU2017 benchmark suite.
-The users can add any multi-threaded application in a similar fashion (see how the demo application matric-omp is set up) and test looppoint infrastructure there.
+The users can add any multi-threaded application in a similar fashion (see how the demo applications are set up) and test LoopPoint infrastructure there.
 Note that, launching a new set of end-to-end evaluation is long-running for large applications as the full application simulation can take a long time.

 The evaluation of LoopPoint is done for SPEC CPU2017 applications that consume train inputs.
 While using both